 For more information on VA loans, speak with your mortgage loan officer.

 A fixed-rate loan is one of the most common types of home loans.
 Benefits include a consistent rate, predictable monthly principal and interest payments and a flexible down payment.
-If you have good credit and a low debt-to-income ratio (the ratio of total monthly debt payments – not including utilities, cell phone or cable service – compared to gross monthly income), a conventional fixed-rate loan may be a good option for you.
+If you meet the U.S. Bank credit score and debt-to-income ratio (the ratio of total monthly debt payments – not including utilities, cell phone or cable service – compared to gross monthly income) requirements, a conventional fixed-rate loan may be a good option for you.

 A fixed-rate loan is a type of loan that comes with an interest rate that won't change for the life of the loan.
 Check out today’s rates for a conventional fixed-rate loan or compare mortgage rates for a variety of loan options.
 Connect with your mortgage loan officer to learn more about how fixed-rate loans work.

 Monthly principal and interest payments on a conventional fixed-rate mortgage remain the same for the life of the loan, making it an attractive option for those who plan to stay in their home for several years.
-With an adjustable-rate mortgage (ARM) the interest rate may change periodically, based on a pre-determined index, for example the U.S. Treasury, and margin set by the bank.
-The initial interest rate is fixed for a set period, typically three to 10 years depending on the loan product, and then becomes variable.
+With an adjustable-rate mortgage (ARM) the interest rate may change periodically, based on a pre-determined index – for example, the U.S. Treasury – and margin set by the bank.
+The initial interest rate is fixed for a set period of five, seven or 10 years depending on the loan product, and then becomes variable.
 An increase or decrease depends on the market conditions at the time of the conversion to the variable rate and during the adjustment period thereafter.
 This may be a good option for those who plan on moving within a few years.
 Consider the benefits of each to determine which makes the most sense for your situation.

-A jumbo loan is a non-conforming loan for single-family homes with loan amounts greater than $647,200.
-In certain high cost areas, such as Alaska and Hawaii, the conforming limit is up to $970,800.
+A jumbo loan is for single-family homes with loan amounts greater than $726,200.
+In certain high cost areas, such as Alaska and Hawaii, the loan amount must be greater than $1,089,300.
 To qualify for a jumbo mortgage loan, you must meet the established guidelines for credit score, income and other personal financial information.

-With an adjustable-rate mortgage (ARM) loan the initial interest rate is fixed for a set period and then becomes variable, adjusting every year for the remaining life of the loan.
-For example, a 10/1 ARM has a fixed rate for the first 10 years and an adjustable rate for the remaining duration of the loan.
+With an (ARM) loan the initial interest rate is fixed for a set period and then becomes variable, adjusting periodically for the remaining life of the loan based on market conditions.
+For example, a jumbo 10/1 ARM has a fixed rate for the first 10 years and an adjustable rate for the remaining duration of the loan, adjusting every year.
+A 7/6 ARM has a fixed rate for the first seven years and an adjustable rate for the remainder of the loan, adjusting every six months.
 To learn more about how ARM loans work, connect with your mortgage loan officer.

-Yes, as with most any existing mortgage loans, an existing ARM loan can be refinanced upon credit approval.
-There are several potential benefits to refinancing a mortgage , such as changing terms, lowering monthly payments, getting access to cash for major purchases and reducing your interest rate.
+Yes, an existing ARM loan can be refinanced upon credit approval.
+The benefits of refinancing a mortgage , may include replacing the terms of your current loan with terms that are more favorable for you, lowering monthly payments, getting access to cash for major purchases and reducing your interest rate.
 Your mortgage loan officer can help you find the right choice for your needs.